This project supported by:

 Their future is in your hands

-Each night from mid March until June 30th, our team patrols the beach from the Lake Worth Inlet to the Jupiter Inlet.
-The team encounters nesting leatherback turtles and tags, weighs and measures each animal.
-By uniquely identifying each individual, we have begun to unravel some of the mysteries of this important nesting population.
+Each night from mid March until June 30th, our team patrols the beach looking for nesting leatherback turtles.
+The team encounters leatherback turtles and tags, weighs and measures each animal.
+By uniquely identifying each individual, we hope to unravel some of the mysteries of this important nesting population.
 Our research team collaborates with scientists from institutions such as the National Marine Fisheries Service, Florida Fish and Wildlife, WIDECAST, the Canadian Sea Turtle Network, and many Universities.
 Collaborations and partnerships like these are key to truly understanding the global population of leatherback turtles.

-Since the beginning of the project in 2001 the team has found more than 500 individual turtles using these important beaches.
-By collecting measurements, skin biopsies, and tag return records, we have been able to publish some preliminary results about this important population.
-A summary of leatherback size can be found in the Herpetological Journal, results from several studies on organic pollutants are published in the Marine Pollution Bulletin, and some of our tracking data are published in Chelonian Conservation and Biology.
-We continue to collaborate with colleagues to make sure these important data are utilized to better understand the population and we strive to come up with new and exciting research projects each year.
+By collecting measurements, skin biopsies, and tag return records, we are able to publish some preliminary results about this important population.
+A summary of leatherback size can be found in the Herpetological Journal, results from several studies on organic pollutants are published in the Marine Pollution Bulletin, and results of tracking studies are published in Chelonian Conservation and Biology.
+Our goal is to continue to collaborate with colleagues to make sure these important data are utilized to better understand the population and we strive to come up with new and exciting research projects each year.

 This project is conducted by staff and volunteers of Project Leatherback Inc. PLI is a Florida based not for profit corporation that provides common sense and professional research, environmental consulting, and data management services to clients in nonprofit, government, and private industries.